top of page

 Infrastructure

 We are a Chemical Biology lab at the University of Geneva, established at the beginning of 2019.
-We are embedded in the Department of Organic Chemistry and the NCCR Chemical Biology and as such we have access to a state-of-the-art infrastructure for organic synthesis as well as biological experiments.
+We are embedded in the Department of Organic Chemistry and as such we have access to a state-of-the-art infrastructure for organic synthesis as well as biological experiments.
 We also collaborate with the screening facility ACCESS for high-content small-molecule screens.

 Funding